vexor/vx-promo/_posts/2014-02-19-depoy-rails-applications-using-ansible-and-mina.md

 * Ansible is very simple, nevertheless it has enough functionality.
 You can start working with it right after _brew install ansible_ and quick view [examples][ansible examples].
-Generally Ansible its ideology reminds VIM: within  a could of simple solutions that allow you to do complex things.
+Generally Ansible its ideology reminds VIM: within  a couple of simple solutions that allow you to do complex things.
 * All configuration is described in YAML files, it is declarative and immediately integrated with the documentation.
 * It allows you to perform ad hoc tasks on servers.
 If you need to do it with Puppet, you will need special service Mcollective.

-We have highly positive impression after couple of test implementations of ansible.
+We have highly positive impression after a couple of test implementations of ansible.
 I guess in our company, together with the planned update of Ubuntu servers 12.04->14.04, will be simultaneous migration from Puppet to Ansible.